-If the underwriters exercise their option to purchase additional shares of common stock in full, the pro forma net tangible book value per share, as adjusted to give effect to this offering, would be \$4.71 per share, and the dilution in pro forma net tangible book value per share to new investors in this offering would be \$15.29 per share.
+If the underwriters exercise their option to purchase additional shares of common stock in full, the pro forma net tangible book value per share, as adjusted to give effect to this offering, would be \$ per share, and the dilution in pro forma net tangible book value per share to new investors in this offering would be \$ per share.

-The following table summarizes, as of March 31, 2019, on a pro forma as adjusted basis as described above, the number of shares of our common stock, the total consideration and the average price per share (1) paid to us by existing stockholders and (2) to be paid by new investors acquiring our common stock in this offering at the initial public offering price of \$20.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of , on a pro forma as adjusted basis as described above, the number of shares of our common stock, the total consideration and the average price per share (1) paid to us by existing stockholders and (2) to be paid by new investors acquiring our common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purc Shares Purchased ration Average Price Number Percent Amount Percent Per Share Existing investors 67,700,671 81.9% \$360,512,423 54.6% \$ 5.33 New investors 15,000,000 18.1 300,000,000 45.4 20.00 Total 82,700,671 100% \$660,512,423 100%
+Shares Purchased Total Cons ideration Average Price

+Number Percent Amount Percent Per Share

+Existing investors % \$ % \$

+New investors

+Total 100% \$ 100%

-The table above assumed no exercise of the underwriters' option to purchase 2,250,000 additional shares in this offering.
-If the underwriters exercise in full their option to purchase additional shares from us, the number of shares held by new investors will increase to 17,250,000 shares, or 20.3% of the total number of shares outstanding following the completion of this offering.
+The table above assumed no exercise of the underwriters' option to purchase additional shares in this offering.
+If the underwriters exercise in full their option to purchase additional shares from us, the number of shares held by new investors will increase to shares, or % of the total number of shares outstanding following the completion of this offering.